 You won’t need to top your pet’s pit with anything fancy.
-Regular soil will do, and Bush advises staying away from sand, as sometimes ingestion will cause stomach upset, as well as chemically treated composts.
+Regular soil will do, and Bush advises staying away from sand (sometimes ingestion will cause stomach upset) and chemically treated composts.

 Part 3: Natural Cat Deterrents for Gardens

 What if the problem is that you want to keep certain animals out of your garden?
-This section is for you.
+This section of our expert guide is for you.

 Stray or outdoor cats may howl at night, hang around your house or use your garden as a litter box.
-Depending on how many cats are in your area and how often they stop by to deliver a present, the odor can become unbearable.
+Depending on how many cats are in your area and how often they stop by to deliver their “present,” the odor can become unbearable.